PrestaShop/docs/themes/smarty/smarty.rst

 {url}
 ---------------

-PrestaShop 1.7 introduces a new Smarty helper to generate ULRs.
+PrestaShop 1.7 introduces a new Smarty helper to generate URLs.
 This will take care of SSL, domain name, virtual and physical base URI, parameters concatenation, and of course URL rewritting.

 {url} uses the Link class internally.

-[NOTE] To link to any controller without params, please see the `$urls` dataset.
+[NOTE] To link to any controller without using parameters, please see the `$urls` dataset.

-[WARNING] An instance of link is still passed to the templates for retrocompatibility purposes, since it was heavily used.
+[WARNING] An instance of the Link object is still passed to the templates for retrocompatibility purposes, since it was heavily used.
 It is not recommended to use it.

 Here is an example: